MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

     ## 3       Part-time        15            0.2
     ## 4       Freelance        11            0.1

-The table above shows that 99.5% of the entries are composed of full-time jobs, which is the most common type of job offer.
+The table provided above offers a detailed breakdown of the types of job offers available.
+As per the data, out of all the entries, 99.5% of the entries are full-time positions.
+This suggests that full-time jobs are the most sought-after and commonly available type of employment.

 - **Analyzing the top 10 `company_location` by frequency**